-We sincerely hope this online source of Southwest Florida events helps you maximize your enjoyment of the Naples, Bonita Springs, and Fort Myers area.
+We sincerely hope this online source of Southwest Florida events helps you maximize your enjoyment of the Naples and Bonita Springs area.
 Times, cost (if any), and dates subject to change or cancellation.

 The very best Independence Day fireworks display in the area takes place from the Naples Pier on the Fourth of July.
 The best seats in the house are anywhere on the beach north of The Pier including past Lowdermilk Park.
 You should make an evening of it by going early to get yourselves set up on the beach with chairs and a picnic, enjoy the sun setting into the Gulf of Mexico horizon, watch the boats assemble for the display and then sit back to watch the fireworks shoot off from The Pier at around 9:00 pm.